 For Academy students at the Reno school, the University of Nevada, Reno offers a wide range of academic opportunities, technological and cultural resources.
-With access to these resources, students will be able to expand their learning beyond the confines of a traditional classroom.
+With access to these resources, students will be able to expand their learning beyond the classroom.

 Areas of Study

-While following a personalized learning plan, Reno Academy students will be able to enroll in University classes for high school graduation credits or university credits.
-The University offers degrees, certificates and licensures in over 140 major disciplines.
-Learn more about these programs on the Degrees and Programs webpage.
+Davidson Academy students are also registered as non-degree seeking University students, which makes them eligible for dual enrollment opportunities.
+While following a personalized learning plan, Reno Academy students are able to enroll in University classes for high school graduation credits and university credits.
+For students who go on to matriculate, the, University offers degrees, certificates and licensures in over 140 major disciplines.
+Learn more about these programs on the Degrees and Programs page.

 The University's Course Catalog lists the classes and requirements needed to receive a degree.
 You can discover more about the learning environment and culture of the University by reading the history of the institution and its mission statement.

-There is a variety of dining options on the University of Nevada, Reno campus accessible to Academy students.
+There is a variety of dining options on the University of Nevada, Reno campus.
 The Joe Crowley Student Union provides additional dining options including Great Full Gardens, Port of Subs, Starbucks, Keva Juice, U-Swirl, and Panda Express.

 The 290-acre campus provides a multitude of programs and services designed to assist each student make the most out of the university experience.
 Below are just a few of the newer buildings on campus with more to come.